penseipublicidade/website/docs/controls/alertdialog.md

 The value is an instance of [`padding.Padding`](/docs/reference/types/padding) class or a number.

-This property defaults to providing 24 pixels on the top, left, and right of the title.
-If the content is not null, then no bottom padding is provided (but see `content_padding`).
-If it is not set, then an extra 20 pixels of bottom padding is added to separate the title from the actions.
+Defaults to providing `24` pixels on the top, left, and right of the title.
+If the `content` is not `None`, then no bottom padding is provided (but see `content_padding`).
+If it is not set, then an extra `20` pixels of bottom padding is added to separate the title from the actions.

 ## Events